gboleslavsky/CsvDecrypt/README.md

     this compiles the two files and runs the app, CsvCryptoDemo.

-- Examine contents of a new subdirectory the app created, testData.
+- Examine contents of a new subdirectory of CsvDecrypt directory the app created, testData.

 B. What the app does: